Shipping container shortage inflicts pain on German shoppers | DW | 16.07.2021

 "The situation is not good.
 It's been like this since the start of the pandemic due to supply chain disruptions," a salesperson said, as he took out his tablet to help me zero in on a city bike.

-"This one is perfect for you, but unfortunately we don't have this model here."
+"This one is perfect for you, but unfortunately we don't have this model here," he said.
 Not one to give up easily, he checked the bike's availability on Decathlon's website but was left disappointed.
 The bike wasn't available online either.

 A Decathlon spokesperson attributed the shortfall to high demand for bikes over the past 18 months and pandemic-related lockdowns that caused bottlenecks for some of its suppliers.

-Beyond bikes, the supply bottlenecks are hurting sectors from construction to manufacturing, which are left scrambling for key raw materials.
+Beyond bikes, the supply bottlenecks are hurting sectors from construction to manufacturing, which have been left scrambling for key raw materials.

-A strong recovery in consumer demand, especially in the United States, following the easing of COVID-19 restrictions and a rush by Western companies to replenish their depleted stocks has led to an uneven distribution of shipping containers globally, causing widespread shortages of the steel transport boxes.
+A strong recovery in consumer demand, especially in the United States, following the easing of COVID-19 restrictions and a rush by Western companies to replenish their depleted stocks has led to an uneven distribution of shipping containers globally.
+This has caused widespread shortages of the steel transport boxes.

 The paucity has only been made more acute by operational disruptions caused by the Suez Canal blockage in March and bottlenecks at major ports, including China's Yantian port, which have kept ships at sea longer.